Hearing is an essential part of a musician’s ability to engage in their art.

 Hearing Aids (really!)

 Some people find that hearing aids fall short when it comes to music perception.
 This is because hearing aid technology has traditionally been focused on speech understanding, and hearing aids are typically programmed with a focus on speech.
 Music is very different from speech, but modern hearing aids are capable of amplifying music effectively if chosen and programmed properly.
 However, proper programming also requires an intimate knowledge of how music is created, performed, and perceived.
-Andrew Lauzon is our resident audiologist focused on hearing loss and music.
-Andrew has spent over 10 years as a professional musician, composer and producer before training as an audiologist and joining our team at Toronto Hearing Services.
-Click Here to learn more.
+Toronto Hearing Services has audiologists with over 30 years of experience in programming hearing aids for individuals varying needs.
+Contact us to schedule an assessment today.